Towelie/HostTriageAI/README.md

 > **Is there anything suspicious on this host right now?**

-It is built for **incident response and threat triage**, not compliance, asset inventory, or generic hardening.
+It is designed for **incident response, threat triage, and hostile-environment validation**, not compliance, asset inventory, or generic hardening.

 ---